Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/06a_Logs.md

 **Log message**

-In the *Log message* window, detailed information about the log is displayed.
+In the *Log message* view, detailed information about the log is displayed.
 All fields are read-only.

 - *Log level*
     Log level type.
 The following levels are available: